4.75/5

 • To apply, you must contact a Mutual of Omaha agent.
 It cannot be bought online or through the mail.

-• No credit card payments are accepted.
+• No automatic credit card payments are accepted.

 • After the policy is issued, you cannot reduce the death benefit should you need to lower the premium.